 - It saves a lot of time in terms of commuting.

 Serverless Environment: Cyber Security Threats

-In a serverless environment, vulnerabilities of attack increase to a great extent which is an indication of taking quick and advanced actions to ensure cyber security in business.
+In a serverless environment, vulnerabilities of attack increase to a great extent which is an indication of taking quick and advanced actions to ensure cyber security in a business.
 Let’s have a look at some of the cyber security threats in a serverless environment.

-Injection Flaws: The most common cause of cyber security threats is function event-data injection.
-Unlike web environments, in serverless environments it is difficult to figure out secure and non-trusted paths.
-In such cases the interpreter takes untrusted information and executes it.
+- Injection Flaws: The most common cause of cyber security threats is function event-data injection.
+Unlike web environments, in serverless environments, it is difficult to figure out secure and non-trusted paths.
+In such cases, the interpreter takes untrusted information and executes it.
 This makes the whole environment quite vulnerable to attacks.
 The most common examples of injection flaws in a serverless environment are: